-Accessibility:
+Accessibility: Data publicly available.
+Tables showing patients experiences with health professionals are available in Health Services: Patient Experiences in Australia, 2009 (cat. no. 4839.0.55.001), Patient Experiences in Australia: Summary of Findings, 2010-11 and Patient Experiences in Australia: Summary of Findings, made available in the future.

-Data publicly available.
-Tables showing waiting times for general practitioners (GPs) are available in Health Services: Patient Experiences in Australia, 2009 (cat. no. 4839.0.55.001), Patient Experiences in Australia: Summary of Findings, 2010-11 and Patient Experiences in Australia: Summary of Findings, 2011-12 (cat. no. 4839.0).
+2011-12 (cat. no. 4839.0).